delabassee/java-lab/lab12-jlink.md

 du -chs custom-runtime
 ```

-This small (<50MB!) custom Java runtime is limited but it can, nevertheless, runs any application that only require the `java.base` module such the example above.
+This small (<50MB!) custom Java runtime is limited but it can, nevertheless, runs any application that only requires the `java.base` module such as the example above.

 ## Using `jlink` with Helidon applications